provable-things/ptokens-core/README.md

 ```

 __Action:__

 Initializes the core with the first trusted ETH block.
-Ensure the block has NO transactions relevant to the pToken in it, because they'll be ignore by the core.
+Ensure the block has NO transactions relevant to the pToken in it, because they'll be ignored by the core.
 Transactions are not verified so you may omit them and include an empty array in their place if needs be.
-The core will initialize its ETH related database from this trusted block, create the ETH private-key and seal it plus any relevant settings from the `config` into the database.
+The core will initialize its ETH-related database from this trusted block, create the ETH private-key and seal it into the database.
 This command will return a signed transaction to broadcast, which transaction will deploy the pToken contract to the ETH network.
+The core's ETH address will first need to be funded with ETH before broadcasting the deployment transaction.

 ➔ blocksJson Format:

 A valid `JSON` string of an object containing the fields:

 `block_json_string` ➔ A valid `JSON` string of and ETH block & receipts.
 See `submit_eth_block_to_enclave` for `JSON` format.

+***

+### maybe_initialize_btc_enclave

 ```